Korkmatik/Snake/README.md

 # Snake
 This is a simple Snake game.
-It was created with the Python and the "pygame" module
+It was created with Python and the "pygame" module

 # How it works
 1. Start the "game.py" file